-The employee shall be entitled to annual leave on a pro-rata basis, except that shift leave and on-call leave shall not be pro-rated.
+Employees shall be entitled to annual leave on a pro-rata basis, except that shift leave and on-call leave shall not be pro-rated.
 Annual leave is to be taken within 12 months of entitlement becoming due.
 Where the annual leave is not taken within twenty-four (24) months of being accrued and there is no agreement on when the leave is to be taken, the employer may direct the employee to take annual leave with a minimum of four (4) weeks notice.

-- -Annual leave may be granted in one or more periods. - -In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks leave at one time. - -Responses to annual leave requests should be provided within a reasonable time of the request being made. - -Annual leave is able to be accrued to a maximum of two years entitlement. - -Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - -When the employee ceases duty, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked. - -A part time employee shall be entitled to annual leave on a pro rata basis. - -The employee may anticipate up to one year's annual leave entitlement at the discretion of the employer.
+- i) Annual leave may be granted in one or more periods. - ii) In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks leave at one time. - iii) Responses to annual leave requests should be provided within a reasonable time of the request being made.
+Up to a fortnight will generally be regarded as reasonable.
+Where extenuating circumstances exist, the employee should be advised of the reason for a delay in response within a fortnight of the request and provided with an indication of the likely timeframes for a decision to be advised.
+This expectation is subject to local-DHB leave policies relating to leave approval arrangements for school holidays, and public holidays including Easter and Christmas/New Year. - iv) Annual leave is able to be accrued to a maximum of two years entitlement. - v) Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - vi) When an employee ceases employment, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked. - vii) Part time employees shall be entitled to annual leave on a pro rata basis. - viii)An employee may anticipate up to one year's annual leave entitlement at the discretion of the employer.